cestastanford/grandtour/scholars-essays/reinert-economic-grand-tour.md

 <figcaption id="cap67">

-<b>Fig. 6 and 7:</b> Travels of Grand Tourists included in the ‘Finance and Trade’ (above) and ‘Statesmen & Political Appointees’ (below) categories by the *Explorer* designers in the ‘Occupations and Posts’ Group.
-The group represents the curation of data based upon the *Dictionary*-provided occupations and posts.
+<b>Fig. 6 and 7:</b> Travels of Grand Tourists included in the ‘Finance and Trade’ (above) and ‘Statesmen & Political Appointees’ (below) categories by the <i>Explorer</i> designers in the ‘Occupations and Posts’ Group.
+The group represents the curation of data based upon the <i>Dictionary</i>-provided occupations and posts.

 </figcaption>